b i o g r a p h y

 Bart Vanhecke taught music analysis at the LUCA School of Arts (campus Lemmens - Leuven University Association) from 2010 to 2015.
 He studied musicology and civil engineering at the university of Leuven, and philosophy at the university of Brussels (VUB).

-In the Spring of 2019 Bart Vanhecke became a shakuhachi player, working mainly on the Jin Nyodo (神如道) and Kinko-Ryū (琴古流) Honkyoku (本曲, "original pieces") repertoire.
+In the Spring of 2019 Bart Vanhecke was cured from compositis and became a shakuhachi player, working mainly on the Jin Nyodo (神如道) and Kinko-Ryū (琴古流) Honkyoku (本曲, "original pieces") repertoire.